seyramgabriel/brokencrystals/README.md

 * Initial username and password for SonarQube are ```admin``` and ```admin``` respectively.
 * Set your new password and click "Update"
 * Click on "create a local project"
-* Enter Project display name and Project Key, take note of these two as they will be very essential for the pipeline, in this project we used "Cloudsec" for both.
+* Enter Project display name and Project Key, take note of these two as they will be very essential for the pipeline, in this project we use "Cloudsec" for both.
 * Enter Main branch name, make sure this is the name of your main branch in the repository you will be using.
 In this case it is "stable"
 * Click Next
 * Check "Use the global setting"